 - RRP: $19.99

-New novel by the author of the Pulitzer Prize-winning Olive Kitteridge
+From the Pulitzer Prize-winning author of Olive Kitteridge

 In the early afternoon on a Saturday in June, Jack Kennison put on his sunglasses, got into his sports car with the top down, strapped the seatbelt over his shoulder and across his large stomach, and drove to Portland—almost an hour away—to buy a gallon of whiskey rather than bump into Olive Kitteridge at the grocery store here in Crosby, Maine.
 Or even that other woman he had seen twice in the store as he stood holding his whiskey while she talked about the weather.
 The weather.
 That woman—he could not remember her name—was a widow as well.